MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files/file-sync/file-sync-troubleshoot-installation.md

 > drive letter:\ is not accessible.
 > The parameter is incorrect.

 To resolve this issue, install [KB2919355](https://support.microsoft.com/help/2919355/windows-rt-8-1-windows-8-1-windows-server-2012-r2-update-april-2014) and restart the server.
-If this update won't install because a later update is already installed, go to **Windows Update**, install the latest updates for Windows Server 2012 R2 and restart the server.
+If this update can't install because a later update is already installed, go to **Windows Update**, install the latest updates for Windows Server 2012 R2 and restart the server.

 ## Server registration